Taking a Second Mortgage vs. Filing for Bankruptcy

-“Whether it’s a home equity line or a potential refinance, just the filing of a 13 and getting you paying again and managing your debt can sometimes free up that ability to refinance,” Ostroff says.
-“As an almost basic construct, that bankruptcy is going to stop all these unsecured debt collections, so it allows you to reorganize your monthly finances.
+“Whether it’s a home equity line or a potential refinance, just the filing of a 13—getting you paying again and managing your debt—can sometimes free up that ability to refinance,” Ostroff says.
+“Bankruptcy is going to stop all these unsecured debt collections, so it allows you to reorganize your monthly finances.
 You’re going to pay your first mortgage.
-So if you’re behind, you get that going again.
+So, if you’re behind, you get that going again.
 You get that history of payments.
 And sometimes that’s what you need to just refinance a property, because if you’re not current for 12 months, they’re not going to refinance you.”

 That can also be true for a line of credit, he adds.
 “Maybe you could qualify for a line of credit but you missed a payment here or there in the last year.
 You need some relief before you can qualify for that new loan.”

 “I personally think it’s very hard,” Ostroff says.
 “While the court system allows for and definitely provides tons of resources for clients to file cases, both Chapter 7 and Chapter 13 are very risky propositions.”
 Quite simply: You could lose your home.